top of page

 "Nor Limestone Islands" (1971)

-It is unfortunate that the story's critical discussion is so thin.
-The story appears in the underachievingly assembled The Best of R. A. Lafferty, where it receives appreciative notice from Michael Bishop, a stalwart champion of Lafferty’s reputation.
-Bishop makes the comparison that many readers seem unable to resist.
-Whenever the story is mentioned, someone inevitably says: Laputa!
-There is a floating island here in Lafferty, and there is a floating island in Swift’s Gulliver’s Travels.
-Readers reach for Swift rather than for the broader Western tradition of floating islands and wonder stories—from Aeolia in Greek myth to Chemmis in stories about Egypt.
-This habit puzzles me.
-In “Nor Limestone Islands,” Lafferty is writing a wonder tale.
-Swift is not.
-If Lafferty had Swift in mind—and it is far from obvious that he did—he has flipped the script.
-I want to pause on this point for a moment, to do my small part in keeping the shadow of Laputa from falling too easily across “Nor Limestone Islands.”
+Lo! a floating island in Lafferty, and there is a floating island in Swift’s Gulliver’s Travels.
+Fumbling for a handhold, they reach for Jonathan Swift rather than for the broader Western tradition of floating islands and the whole world of wonder stories—from those about Aeolia in Greek myth to Herodotus on Chemmis in Egypt.
+This puzzles me.
+After all, in “Nor Limestone Islands,” Lafferty writes a swaggering wonder tale.
+Swift does not write a wonder tale despite what old cartoons might lead us to believe.
+If Lafferty had Swift in mind—and it is far from obvious that he did—he erred.
+But he didn't err.
+I want to pause on this point for a moment, just to do my small part in keeping the shadow of Swift's odious Laputa from falling across “Nor Limestone Islands.”

 Swift's merciless satire: